Showing posts with label 2010s. Show all posts

 But Addicted wastes little time getting to the sex, showing Zoe and that hunky husband of hers, Jason (Boris Kodjoe) enjoying some hot R-rated boning less than 10 minutes in.
 After they come, Zoe reaches beneath the sheet for Jason’s sticky dong, asking if he’s ready for round three(!), only to be disappointed when Jason drifts off to sleep.
 (Lady, give him a chance to recuperate from round two; you two aren’t 18 anymore.)
 Then, just like that, Zoe deems her sex life boring and goes to her home office to get off to Internet porn, which she evidently does frequently as she keeps a vibrator in a desk drawer.
 Lord help her if her children or her mother—who lives with them to take care of the kids and give her daughter “hmm-hmm” looks—goes hunting for a pen.

-That all changes when she meets famed (but never photographed) artist Quinton Canosa (William Levy) at Atlanta’s High Museum.
+That all changes when she meets famed (but, implausibly, never photographed) artist Quinton Canosa (William Levy) at Atlanta’s High Museum.
 Quinton understandably sets her girlie parts a-tingle, so it’s no surprise that she readily fucks him.
 Well, “readily” might be overstating it, as Zoe does try to push Quinton away, telling him that what they’re doing is not right, a protest he quickly silences by going down on her.

 But Quinton is not enough.
 Zoe hits the clubs, hooking up with the dangerously sexy Corey (hey, it’s Tyson Beckford from Chocolate City) in a suspiciously vacant (and clean) restroom and sneaking out to join him at artfully lit sex parties.
 Zoe is so hooked on cock that she begins to neglect her family and her business.
 She knows she needs to quit both these guys, but she’s too busy getting rocks off to worry about hitting rock bottom.